September 21, 2017

 Florida farmers well know the difficulty of restoring operations after a major storm.
 They are busy reconstructing and repairing their own properties in the wake of Hurricane Irma’s destruction.

 But they have also taken a moment to help other farm families in need.
-The Florida Farm Bureau State Board of Directors has established ato assist Florida farmers and ranchers who suffered severe losses during the storm.
+The Florida Farm Bureau State Board of Directors has established a Hurricane Irma Disaster Relief Fund to assist Florida farmers and ranchers who suffered severe losses during the storm.

 They provided the fund with its initial capital by contributing $5,000.
 The members have called upon other Floridians to join them in providing emergency assistance.